JiayuChenEvelyn/VideoGameVisiz/README.md

 ## License

-This software is for learning and communication about COMP7705 Group Projecr only.
+This software is for learning and communication about COMP7705 Group Project only.

 ## Contact Us